typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 -   writing type tests
 -   configuring `ember-try` to verify the type tests
--   making the addon’s semantic versioning commitments clear by linking to a tagged version of Typed Ember’s `SEMVER.md`, and how to describe any modifications from that policy
+-   making the addon's semantic versioning commitments clear by linking to a tagged version of Typed Ember's `SEMVER.md`, and how to describe any modifications from that policy
--   publicizing the addon’s supported versions of TypeScript
+-   publicizing the addon's supported versions of TypeScript
 -   the currently-recommended versions of TypeScript, along with a standard badge

 Finally, Typed Ember will publish a new document in its own repo: `SEMVER.md`, tagged so it can be referenced by direct stable link from addon repositories—with the same set of rules as documented in this document.